dockstore/dockstore-documentation/docs/dictionary.rst

 legacy tool
 -----------
     On Dockstore, we use this term to refer to a :ref:`dict tool` that is registered using a :ref:`dict legacy registration` method.
 Legacy tools are not automatically synchronized with their source control repository, but can be updated manually by the tool maintainer.
 Additionally, legacy tools require a :ref:`dict Dockerfile` to be registered, and are versioned based on the tags of their associated :ref:`dict Docker image`.
-A legacy tool can be converted into a :ref:`dict GitHub App tool` via the following process: <https://docs.dockstore.org/en/stable/getting-started/github-apps/migrating-tools-to-github-apps.html>
+A legacy tool can be converted into a :ref:`dict GitHub App tool` via :doc:`the method described here </getting-started/github-apps/migrating-tools-to-github-apps>`.

 .. note:: This term as we define it here is associated with Dockstore and may have different definitions in other contexts.